Climate change: golf needs communication

 According to the Bavarian State Office for the Environment, a natural monument is a “landscape element under nature protection.
 This is intended to protect certain manifestations of nature, such as rock formations or springs, individual trees or avenues, for ecological, scientific, historical or local history reasons.”
 In fact, there are some golf clubs in Germany that have natural monuments.
 However, these are usually extremely old or special trees.

 For the GC Erding-Grünbach this means: An intervention in the areas is basically not possible.
 If maintenance or safety measures are absolutely necessary, coordination with the authorities will be sought.
 The golf club, which also participates in the German Golf Association’s Golf & Nature quality management program, pays close attention to environmentally friendly maintenance of the golf course anyway.
-For Nature Officer Michael Kollmair and President Rudolf Bauschmid, just comparing the field maps shows how positive the golf course has been in terms of developing biodiversity on the site.
-In 2023, the area natural monument is surrounded by greenery of all shades.
+For the nature officer Michael Kollmair, a comparison of the parcel maps alone shows how positively the golf course has impacted the development of biodiversity on the site.
+In 2025, the natural monument is surrounded by greenery in all shades.
 Fifty years ago, beech and alder swamp forest were surrounded by classic brown fields.

 In the meantime, the golf club also relies on its own “Grünspechte group” for its numerous projects, consisting of members who are interested in projects around the topic of golf & nature.
 Hardrough meadows are now mowed by them with a beam mower, bird perches are set up, flowering meadows are created.
 The touchweed on the golf course was also removed by hand in a labor-intensive operation.